VEWOXIC/TGTSF/README.md

   4. Unzip the tarball with `tar -xvf embeddings.tar`
   5. We break the embeddings for weather-large into several parts due to the 2GB file size limit of GITHUB.
 You need to merge them with `cat openai_caption_emb_large_part_*.tar > openai_caption_emb_large.tar` and then untar it.
 - We also upload all the scripts to generate such a dataset, including rawdata, captioning, pre-embedding, and indexing as a seperate repository.
 You can find it here: [Weather Captioned Dataset](https://github.com/VEWOXIC/Weather-Captioned)

+## Run the Model

+Run scripts in the ./scripts folder.

+Use visualize.ipynb to visualize the results.
+We may upload the checkpoint we trained later.